Executive Summary

 The AutoGen framework (Microsoft's open-source multi-agent orchestration framework) coordinates the specialized agents that execute the monitoring and remediation workflows.
 The Model Context Protocol (MCP) acts as a standardized interface for context sharing across agents, while the Agent-to-Agent (A2A) protocol ensures secure, structured communication between microservices.
 Together, these components form the control plane that handles request routing, inter-agent orchestration, and operational telemetry for distributed AI workflows with complete traceability and observability.

 Each agent accesses shared resources through well-defined interfaces: the vector database for semantic search across historical incidents, GreptimeDB for time-series telemetry analysis, and the model inference endpoints for AI-powered reasoning.
 This modular architecture enables independent scaling of individual components, such as adding embedding model replicas during peak event volumes, without disrupting active monitoring workflows.
-The architecture processes thousands of network messages and log streams per day across hundreds of nodes on a single server, while supporting horizontal scaling for larger deployments.
+On a single server, the architecture processes thousands of network messages and log streams per day across hundreds of nodes, while supporting horizontal scaling for larger deployments.

 The orchestration layer also handles agent failure recovery.
 If a specialist agent encounters an error during root cause analysis, the Operations Manager Agent reassigns the task to a backup agent or escalates to the reporting layer with a partial analysis.
 This fault-tolerant design ensures that a single agent failure does not leave a network incident unaddressed.
 All inter-agent messages and task handoffs are logged, providing full traceability for post-incident audit and compliance review.